RaviOstwal/ultrapivot/README.md

 <li>Write the content for the documentation and web pages.</li>
 </ul>

 <p>Any suggestions or contribution would be greatly appreciated.
-You can simply log the issues on this project form <a href="https://github.com/RaviOstwal/ultrapivot/issues/new">here for specific improvement or suggestion</a></p>
+You can simply log the issues on this project form <a href="https://github.com/RaviOstwal/ultrapivot/issues/new">here</a>for specific improvement or suggestion</p>

 <h2>Demos</h2>